History of the Philippines: The Lucoes

 However, the Luzones did not only fight on the side of the Muslims.
 Pinto says they were also apparently among the natives of the Philippines who fought the Muslims in 1538.

 The Luzones were also pioneer seafarers, and it is recorded that the Portuguese were not only witnesses but also direct beneficiaries of Lusung's involvement.
 Many Luzones chose Malacca as their base of operations because of its strategic importance.
 When the Portuguese finally took Malacca in 1512, the resident Luzones held important government posts in the former sultanate.
-They were also large-scale exporters and ship owners that regularly sent junks to China, Brunei, Sumatra, Siam and Sunda.
+They were also large-scale exporters and ship owners that regularly sent junks to China, Brunei, Sumatra, Siam, and Sunda.
 One Lusung official by the name of Surya Diraja annually sent 175 tons of pepper to China and had to pay the Portuguese 9000 cruzados in gold to retain his plantation.
 His ships became part of the first Portuguese fleet that paid an official visit to the Chinese empire in 1517.
 Furthermore, the Boxer Codex said that: "The Luções, called Lequios, bring gold and cotton from their land, and trade Chinese silk and porcelain" It is also recorded that every year, the Luções load Canton with 175 casks of pepper.
 In addition to this, they also brought tortoise-shell and resins from their coast, which fetched a high price in China.
 Overall, "In the fairs of Malacca, the Luções were famed merchants of pepper and gold, even exchanging them for Chinese silk."
 As Fernão Lopes de Castanheda writes of them.

 On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547.
 At the same time, Luzones fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya.
 Diogo do Couto wrote of them as such: "Under their chief Balagtas, 300 Luções fought for the King of Siam against Burmese invaders—so effective that the Siamese granted them land."
 The fact that the Thai/Siamese king granted them land and ennobled them attest to their admirable performance.
 Lucoes military and trade activity reached as far as Sri Lanka in the Indian subcontinent where Lungshanoid pottery made in Luzon were discovered in burials.

+An example of a Kris Sword, Luzones soldiers from Luzon-Philippines were so adept in Kris wielding and martial arts, they became the Sultanate of Aceh's royal guards.